Career Training

 • If you are applying for extended Training Benefits, some courses that are entrepreneurial or may lead to "self" employment are not eligible.
 Please check with your Workforce office before registering for any credit or non-credit course!

 • If you are collecting Unemployment Benefits (UI) and are choosing ed2go for your training plan for either commissioner approved training or training benefits, the duration of access will be different than noted on the ed2go website.
-The duration will be adjusted to be compliant with the program's eligibility requirements.
+The ed2go catalog publishes the total hours to estimated time period required to complete the course but the duration will be adjusted to be compliant with the program's eligibility requirements.
 This is usually much LESS than the published completion time estimate.

 • For Shoreline College, 12 credits are considered "full-time credit status," meaning students taking 12 credits at 3 hours per week = 36 hours per week equivalent.
 For ed2go non-credit courses, students need to spend 36 hours per week minimum to be compliant with Federal and State regulations.